Burl Barer: Radio

 A compilation by Burl Barer, Selections from the Holy Qurʼan: Translations and Emendations by Shoghi Effendi, appeared as an appendix in James Heggie's Baháʼí References to Judaism, Christianity and Islam.
 It was Barer's first contribution to an internationally distributed reference work.

 Returning to Walla Walla, Washington in the 1980s, Barer teamed with Thomas D. Hodgins to launch several radio stations including Lucky 98, Power 99, and KUJ-FM.

 Barer lived in the Seattle area from 1999 to 2002 before relocating to Las Vegas, Nevada until 2005.

 In 2007, Barer became a regular participant on the long-running Internet radio program Outlaw Radio hosted by Matt Alan.

 In March 2008, Barer teamed with Woldman for their own show, with a focus on crime.
 True Crimes won the 2009 In Cold Blog Detective Award for Best True Crime Radio Program.
-The show was renamed "True Crime Uncensored" in 2010, and features interviews with authors such as Gary Grossman, Gregg Olsen, Cathy Scott, Pavle Stanimirović and Daniel Genis.
+The show was renamed "True Crime Uncensored" in 2010, and features interviews with authors such as Gregg Olsen, Cathy Scott, and Daniel Genis.
 In May 2011, Howard Lapides, executive producer of Celebrity Rehab, joined the show as co-host when Woldman went on hiatus.

 Personal life

-Barer has two children, Anea Barer and Jordan Barer.
+Barer has two children.
 Barer has spoken at events for Writers in Treatment, a nonprofit organization founded by Robert Downey Sr and Leonard Lee Buschel that provides assistance to writers who have problems related to substance abuse and addictive behaviors.
 He is the uncle of authors Lee Goldberg and Tod Goldberg.
 A cousin, Shlomo Barer, formerly with the BBC, is also an author of historical non-fiction.
-A distant relative, songwriter Marshall Barer, composed the "Mighty Mouse Theme (Here I Come to Save the Day)," and co-wrote the book and composed the lyrics for the musical Once Upon a Mattress..
+A distant relative, songwriter Marshall Barer, composed the "Mighty Mouse Theme (Here I Come to Save the Day)", and co-wrote the book and composed the lyrics for the musical Once Upon a Mattress.
 Two other distant relatives, Ariela Barer and Libe Barer, have appeared in various TV shows.